siacus/flourishing-i-challenge/README.md

 Given the scalability challenge, this project analyzes in parallel also the so-called *migration mood* and the perception of *corruption*.
 Well-being, migration mood and corruption are topics that are tradionally studied in couples (migration mood vs happiness; migration and corruption; corruption and well-being).
 This research project will study the interplay of these three large areas of research.

+[Here](https://platform.i-guide.io/notebooks/e870ad3a-8c19-43e1-8323-fb8c39d12898) is the notebook submitted to the i-Guide platform that contains a copy of the [source notebook](flourishing.ipynb) stored in this github repository.

 ## Methodology

 ## How to build the setup to run inference on Anvil